pdjr-n2k/TMP106/README.md

 1. Aim for 100% NMEA compliance
 2. Support the use of multiple, inexpensive, wide-range, temperature sensors
-3. Support physical and logical approaches to module configuration
+3. Support full field configuration.
 4. Support physical reporting of module operational state

 ## State of development